tensara/.github/profile/README.md

 - [ ] Improve CI/CD (e2e testing)
 - [ ] Add sanity tests for adding problems

 Check out our [roadmap](https://github.com/orgs/tensara/projects/1) for more specifics.
-We value open-source highly and believe in full transparency when it comes to benchmarking solutions.
+We value open-source highly and are committed to transparency in all aspects of our development process.

 Issues, feature requests, and pull requests are all welcome.
 Feel free to [reach out](mailto:hello@tensara.org)!